ConnorSweeneyDev/SimpleGameEngine/readme.md

 # 3DGameEngine
-After following the platform specific instructions you can run `make` to build the binary.
+After following the platform specific instructions you can run `make` in the project root to build the binary.

 ## Building the project